joe-nassar-tech/laravel-exponential-lockout/docs/middleware-protection.md

 # Middleware Protection Guide

 Middleware protection is the easiest way to secure your website pages.
-Just add one line of code and your page is protected!
+Just add one line of code and your page is **fully automatic**!
 This guide explains everything in simple terms.

 ## 🎯 What is Middleware Protection?

-Think of middleware as a security guard that checks everyone before they enter a room:
+Think of middleware as a smart security guard that:

-- **Good visitors** → Let them through normally
-- **Suspicious visitors** → Ask them to wait outside
+- **Checks everyone** before they enter a room
+- **Remembers troublemakers** automatically
-- **Repeat troublemakers** → Block them for longer periods
+- **Blocks suspicious visitors** for increasing time periods
+- **Records failures** automatically based on error responses
+- **Clears blocks** automatically when login succeeds

+## ✨ **NEW: Fully Automatic Operation**

+**No manual coding required!** The middleware now:
+- ✅ **Automatically records failures** for any 4xx/5xx error responses
+- ✅ **Automatically clears lockouts** for any 2xx success responses
+- ✅ **Tracks all error codes**: 400, 401, 403, 404, 422, 500, 502, etc.
+- ✅ **Works with any HTTP status** your controller returns

 ## 🛡️ How to Add Protection